eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 .. important::

-    When running an *eProsima Fast DDS* application, you need to link it with the library :code:`/usr/local/lib/` where the pakages have been installed.
+    When running an *eProsima Fast DDS* application, you need to link it with the library :code:`/usr/local/lib/` where the packages have been installed.
 You can either prepare the environment locally by typing the command:

     .. code-block:: bash